 - Color and Design.
 At first glance, you might think that color is just a vanity thing, but it is not.
 We find that some colors, such as lighter grays and other bright colors, tend to show the sweat saturation more than the darks.
 Sweat marks are a real thing at the end of a yoga class when the lights come back on.
 They are totally natural and the sign of a good workout.
 Who wants to be preoccupied by how they look when you are trying to get a great physical workout in?
 Additionally, if you think you will use your bottoms for running or walking, we highly recommend getting reflective accents which are common on many pieces.

 - Breathability.
 In the past decade, there have been huge advances in the world of breathable and moisture-wicking athletic wear.
+According to REI, some fabrics are naturally breathable while others require the right construction to provide breathability.
 The fabric you choose for your yoga bottoms should have these qualities, too.
 Not only will breathable fabrics be more comfortable, they will likely allow you to stay a bit drier which can be useful for many yoga poses.

 - Budget.
 After all that, you need to figure out what your budget is.
 If you have to prioritize in order to come it at a certain $$ amount, we suggest putting fit and construction at the top of your list.
 From there, try to include as many “nice to haves” as your budget will allow.